aksommerville/egg2/etc/doc/eau-format.md

 - Single track.
 - Channel configuration and events are stored separately.
 - Channels can't reconfigure during playback.
-- Notes contain their duration, there is no "Note Off" event.
+- Notes may contain their duration. (separate Note On and Note Off also exist).
-- A note can be held for no more than about 16 seconds.
 - Delay is a standalone event, not attached to other events.
 - Only Note, Wheel, and Delay events.
 No control change, pressure, sysex, etc.
 - Timing in milliseconds.